veillette/opticsTextbook/content/Chap06Interference/InterferenceCoherence.md

 $U(\mathbf{r},t)$ interfere with $U(\mathbf{r}, t-\tau)$.
 Because, when studying temporal coherence, the point $\mathbf{r}$ is always the same, we omit it from the formula.
 Furthermore, for easier understanding of the phenomena, we assume for the time being that the field considered is emitted by a single atom (i.e. a point source).

 Temporal coherence is closely related to the spectral content of the light: if the light consists of fewer frequencies (think of monochromatic light), then it is more temporally coherent.
 To study the interference of $U(t)$ with $U(t-\tau)$, a Michelson interferometer, shown in {numref}`Fig_5_02_Temporal_Coherence`, is a suitable setup.
 The light that goes through one arm takes time $t$ to reach the detector, while the light that goes through the other (longer) arm takes time $t+\tau$ which means that it was radiated earlier.
-Therefore, the detector observes the time-averaged intensity $\braket{|U(t)+U(t-\tau)|^2}$.
+Therefore, the detector observes the time-averaged intensity $\langle |U(t)+U(t-\tau)|^2 \rangle$.
 As remarked before, this averaged intensity does not depend on the time the average is taken, it only depends on the time difference $\tau$ between the two beams.
 ```{figure} Images/06_05_temporal_coherence.png
 :name: Fig_5_02_Temporal_Coherence
 A Michelson interferometer to study the temporal coherence of a field.
 A beam is split in two by a beam splitter, and the two beams propagate over different distances which corresponds to a time difference $\tau$ and then interfere at the detector.